 This picture shows the bolt holding the lower end of a F430 shock absorber to the wishbone.
 Note that the bolt and the hole are of different dimensions – there is supposed to be a spacer in there to take up the slack but somebody had omitted to fit it, on both sides.

 These two pictures show that the shoulder of the shock absorber was actually in contact with the wishbone.

 Fortunately the wishbones and shocks were able to be rescued but the additional bill caused by this oversight included new bushes, bolts, nuts and spacers.
 This car also had a full Ferrari service history – it just goes to show that nice coffee and expensive bills don’t guarantee quality workmanship.

 This was a nice touch – a Ferrari 360 exhaust manifold fitted to the head with silicone.
 Must have saved at least £10 in gaskets…

 I couldn’t figure out why I couldn’t get my hex bit into this 360 transaxle fill plug/dipstick until I caught sight of the head.
 Two failures here – firstly to round the fastener off and secondly to refit it.

 This 360 came in on a trailer after the owner noted that the alternator warning light was on but continued to drive the car, until the battery ran down to zero.
 The main cable had been previously repaired but the crimp wasn’t a good enough contact.
 This burnt out the wire until it broke free.
 If the cable had touched the alternator housing or the chassis there would have been a fire.

-As part of any service I always wash the inside of the wheels using a really cool wheel washing machine.
+As part of any service I always wash the inside of the wheels.
 I kind of wish I hadn’t bothered in this case as the dirt was hiding what was probably the worst condition alloy wheel I have ever seen.